 The code above does 3 things:

-1. Change the body.style.backgroundImage
+- Change the

 document.body.style.backgroundImage = "url('images/cheatBackground.png')"

-1. Plays an audio file
+- Plays an

 const audio = new Audio('audio/pling.mp3')

-1. Show an alert with a message
+with a message

 alert('cheats activated')